Bathroom Color Schemes: A Guide

 Don’t: Make it too busy or fussy.

-Aqua, chocolate and white.
-This is a nice balance between traditional and contemporary.
+This combination is a nice balance between traditional and contemporary.
 Use aqua and white to make the room feel cool and airy, then add a deep chocolate vanity and beige flooring for warmth.
 If you’re going for a spa-like feel, this combo is a classic.
 Add aqua and white towels for extra luxury.

-Do: Check the positioning of the lighting to ensure it doesn’t throw unflattering blue-green on your skin.
+Do: Check the positioning of the lighting to ensure it doesn’t throw unflattering blue-green light on your skin.

 Don’t: Use too much chocolate.
 Overindulgence is never a good thing.

-Don’t: Add any bold or tone such as the one under this bathtub to ground and unite the color scheme. colors.
+Don’t: Add any bold or bright colors.
 They won’t work with this more subdued aesthetic.

 Carrara marble was first used in ancient Rome and has featured on many notable monuments and buildings ever since.
 The gray and white veining of the marble gives any bathroom a luxe look.